The minimum number of students that can be booked through this form is 10. For less than 10 students please contact the office directly.

 Teachers or other representatives in schools normally complete the booking process.
 In some cases, students or their parents may book for online courses.
 Students will attend conferences with their school group accompanied by a supervising teacher.
 They will usually complete an online course under the supervision of a member of staff but there is the facility for individual students to enrol and complete online courses by themselves.

-The person making the booking is invoiced for the number of students and staff attending.
+The person making the booking is invoiced.